MaterializeInc/terraform-provider-materialize/docs/resources/role.md

 ### Optional

 - `comment` (String) Comment on an object in the database.
+- `login` (Boolean) Whether the role can log in.
+Only available in self-hosted Materialize environments with password authentication enabled.
+Defaults to `false`.
 - `password` (String, Sensitive) Password for the role.
 Only available in self-hosted Materialize environments with password authentication enabled.
 Required for password-based authentication.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `superuser` (Boolean) Whether the role is a superuser.
 Only available in self-hosted Materialize environments with password authentication enabled.
 Defaults to `false`.